Retiring abroad? Turning in your passport can be taxing

 This is an income-tax test, not an income test, which means you can use deductions, exemptions, credits and even the foreign-earned income exclusion to lower your income-tax liability and your chances for having to pay the expatriation tax.
 If your tax status is married filing jointly, you have to use the total tax liability amount on your joint tax return, even if only one of you is expatriating.
 It might be better to use the married filing separately status before you plan to expatriate to reduce your five-year income-tax average.

-You can take advantage of the annual gift exclusion amount ($15,000 for 2018) and the applicable exclusion amount ($11,200,000 for 2018) to transfer your assets to anyone, including a specifically designed trust, at least one calendar year before the year you expatriate.
+You can take advantage of the annual gift exclusion amount ($15,000 for 2021; $16,000 in 2022) and the applicable exclusion amount ($11,700,000 for 2021; 12,060,000 in 2022) to transfer your assets to anyone, including a specifically designed trust, at least one calendar year before the year you expatriate.
 Or you could give your assets to your spouse — if he or she is a U.S. citizen — free of gift taxes, due to the unlimited marital deduction.
 There are certain limitations on gifting assets to a non-citizen spouse.
 Sometimes it makes sense to lower your net worth by selling some assets and paying taxes before you expatriate.

 If you are qualified for one of the two exceptions below and also satisfy the certification test mentioned above, you are not a covered expatriate, and you are not subject to the exit tax.